Last Updated on January 30, 2026 by George Pavlopoulos

 Try to find the Super Sparpreis, which guarantees the best available rate.
 However, keep in mind that cheap tickets won’t give you flexibility.
 Sure, traveling first class with Deutsche Bahn gives you plenty of space, but if the budget matters, go for the cheaper trains and tickets.

 Finally, consider skipping the ICE if you don’t mind stopping at several train stations and have plenty of time.
-These are the fastest but also the most expensive trains in the DB fleet.
+These are the fastest and most expensive trains in the DB fleet.

-If you want to check the lowest fares, view the DB best prices finder.
+To find the lowest fares, use the DB best prices finder.
 It will show you the best prices for your itinerary.

 Can I buy a train ticket at the train station?

-Yes, buying a ticket for the German Railways straight at the station is possible.
-There are dedicated Deutsche Bahn Centers in most stations, and there are always vending machines.
-However, consider the previous answer: buying a train ticket for an ICE on the day of your journey will most likely cost an arm and a leg.
+However, consider the previous answer: buying an ICE ticket on the day of your journey will most likely cost an arm and a leg.
 Therefore, do that only for Regional trains.

 How much in advance can I buy my German train tickets?